Hammarn/1MB335/Lab1.md

 ```

 It turns out that the PCA article is quite big, how big?
-Counting is something that is hard and slow for humans, but easy for machines.
+Counting is hard and slow for humans but easy for machines.
 Use the word count command `wc` on the file to figure out how many lines and words it contains.

 **Question 1: What did you get?
 How many lines and words?**